Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**2.5A.** In Multiplayer Tournaments, players may leave the table after losing a match as remaining players continue playing (see rule 800.4 in the Comprehensive Rules).

-**2.5B.** If a player leaving the game would affect current or imminent game actions, those actions occur as though that player was still in the game until the end of the current phase.

-**2.5C.** The decision to **Intentionally Draw a Game** must be unanimous among the **Players that are still playing the Game**.
-This means that **players that lost the Game don't have a say in this decision**.
+**2.5A.** In Multiplayer Tournaments, the decision to **Intentionally Draw a Game** must be unanimous among the **Players that are still playing the Game**.
+This means that **players that lost the current Game don't have a say in this decision**.

-**2.5D** The decision to **Intentionally Draw a Match** must be unanimous among the **Players that are still playing the Match**.
-This means that **players that lost a / the Game** in the current Match, still **have a say in this decision**.
+**2.5B** In Multiplayer Tournaments, the decision to **Intentionally Draw a Match** must be unanimous among the **Players that are still playing the Match**.
+This means that **players that lost the current Game** in the current Match, still **have a say in this decision**.
+In the situation where a Player left the play area and a new Game is about to start, that Player will be subject to potential tardiness penalties.

-**2.5E** When **Intentionally Drawing a Game** during a **Single Elimination** or otherwise untimed round, there may be some restrictions in place to prevent the repetition of this process from extending the Tournament indefinitely.
+**2.5C** In Multiplayer Tournaments, when **Intentionally Drawing a Game** during a **Single Elimination** or otherwise untimed round, there may be some restrictions in place to prevent the repetition of this process from extending the Tournament indefinitely.
 Check [Appendix B - Time Limits](#appendix-b--time-limits) for the recommended restrictions.

+2.5D In Multiplayer Tournaments, it is encouraged for players that wish to concede a Game, to do so at any time they could play a sorcery.

+2.5E In Multiplayer Tournaments, Players may not concede in order to directly affect the game being played after they leave, or in order to affect the Tournament outcome for themselves or their Opponents.
+The Head Judge will evaluate the if it can be considered Collusion or Spite Play (see [section 5.4.
+Unsporting Conduct](#54-unsporting-conduct)).
+Knowingly breaking this rule to gain an advantage is Unsporting Conduct - Cheating.

 # 3. Tournament Rules